Punisher: War Zone

-Punisher: War Zone is a 2008 vigilante action film based on the Marvel Comics character the Punisher.
+Punisher: War Zone (stylized as War Zone: Punisher) is a 2008 vigilante action film based on the Marvel Comics character the Punisher.
 Rather than a sequel to 2004's The Punisher, the film is a reboot that follows the war waged by vigilante Frank Castle / Punisher (played by Ray Stevenson) on crime and corruption, in particular on the disfigured mob boss known as Billy "Jigsaw" Russoti (Dominic West).
 The film is directed by Lexi Alexander, from a screenplay written by Nick Santora and Art Marcum & Matt Holloway.
-It is the third feature film adaptation of The Punisher, the second reboot thereof and the first of two films to be produced under the Marvel Knights production banner, which focuses on films for mature audiences.
+It is the third feature film adaptation of the Punisher, the second reboot thereof and the first of two films to be produced under the Marvel Knights production banner, which focuses on films for mature audiences.

 Development of a follow-up to The Punisher began two months before its release.
 The film was initially developed as a sequel, with Thomas Jane reprising the title role.
 Jane departed the project in 2006, and Ray Stevenson was announced as his replacement in July 2007.
 Filming began in October 2007 in Montreal, Canada.

-Punisher: War Zone was released in North America by Lionsgate on December 5, 2008, and it was released in the United Kingdom by Sony Pictures Releasing on February 6, 2009 to negative reviews and grossed $10.2 million worldwide on a budget of $35 million, making it a box-office bomb.
+Punisher: War Zone was released in North America by Lionsgate Films on December 5, 2008, and it was released in the United Kingdom by Sony Pictures Releasing on February 6, 2009 to negative reviews and grossed $10.2 million worldwide on a budget of $35 million, making it a box-office bomb.
 Its related soundtrack hit the #23 slot on Billboard's Top Independent Albums chart.
 In the years since its release, the film has developed a cult following.

 This was the final Punisher film to be produced by an outside studio before the rights reverted to Marvel Studios.
-The Punisher franchise was rebooted in the Marvel Cinematic Universe, with Jon Bernthal portraying the character in the second season of Daredevil (2016), a Punisher spin-off series (2017–2019), and Daredevil: Born Again (2025–present); Bernthal will reprise the role in an untitled special and in Spider-Man: Brand New Day (2026), the latter of which will mark the first feature film appearance of the Punisher since War Zone.
+The Punisher franchise was rebooted in the Marvel Cinematic Universe, with Jon Bernthal portraying the character in the second season of Daredevil (2016), a Punisher spin-off series (2017–2019), the first season of Daredevil: Born Again (2025), the television special The Punisher: One Last Kill, and the film Spider-Man: Brand New Day (both 2026), the latter of which marks the first feature film appearance of the Punisher since War Zone.
 Stevenson reprised his role as Castle in The Super Hero Squad Show.